-In the North Zone, mineralization is interpreted to occur as a roughly tabular body, with a subvertical to steep northerly dip, and striking east-west.
-The North Zone is identifiable in the field and through airborne magnetics over a strike length of approximately 4 km and has been drilled over approximately 2.5 km of its strike length.
 In the South Zone, tabular mineralization has been folded around a synclinal axis with a shallow west-southwest plunging orientation.
-The South Zone is identifiable over approximately 3 km strikes east-northeast to west-southwest and has been mapped in detail as well as being drilled over its entire strike length.
-Both the North Zone and South Zone mineralized bodies trend roughly east-west and are steeply dipping; however, the North Zone is interpreted to extend to significant depths (the actual vertical extent has not yet been confirmed and the base of mineralization is unknown).
-The South Zone mineralization is expected to terminate at depth owing to its position in the hinge of a shallow-dipping syncline.
-Mineralization is interpreted to vary between approximately 100 m and 200 m in true thickness in the North Zone and South Zone.
+The South Zone is identifiable over approximately 3 km, is subvertical, strikes east-northeast to west-southwest and has been mapped in detail as well as being drilled over its entire strike length.
+The South Zone mineralization is expected to terminate at depth owing to its position in the hinge of a shallow-dipping syncline, although the exact depth of termination has not been determined.
+Mineralization is interpreted to vary between approximately 100 m and 200 m in true thickness in the South Zone and between 30 m and 300 m in true thickness in the North Zone.